guardian/recommendations/client-side.md

 - If starting a new project, favour ES6 modules unless you can justify otherwise.
-- Do not commit your dependencies into Git.
-Instead, lock your dependencies (direct and transitive) using a lockfile.
+- Prefer locking your dependencies (direct and transitive) using a lockfile rather than committing them into Git.

 ## Strategies